MicrosoftDocs/power-automate-docs/articles/teams/power-automate-teams-app-create.md

    ![Confirmation screen](../media/power-automate-teams-app-create/template3.png)

 >[!IMPORTANT]
->When you create flows from within the Power Automate app in Microsoft Teams, they are always created in your default environment.
+>When you create flows from within the Power Automate app in Microsoft Teams, they are always created in your organization's default environment.
 You can also access these flows from [Power Automate](https://flow.microsoft.com).

 ## Create a flow from scratch